Amazon Simple Storage Service (S3)

 - EBS volumes are AZ specific but snapshots are region specific.

 More information can be found here: https://digitalcloud.training/certification-training/aws-solutions-architect-associate/compute/amazon-ebs/

-Amazon Elastic File Service (EFS)
+Amazon Elastic File System (EFS)

 EFS is a fully-managed service that makes it easy to set up and scale file storage in the Amazon Cloud.

 Good for big data and analytics, media processing workflows, content management, web serving, home directories etc.

 EFS uses the NFSv4.1 protocol.